-Cottonwood utilizes several web-based sites and applications that are operated by third parties that include, but are not limited to: Google Workspace for Education.
+Cottonwood utilizes several web-based sites and applications that are operated by third parties, including, but not limited to, Google Workspace for Education.
 The platforms used are outlined in the following list; however, it is not an exhaustive compilation and is subject to change.
-Acellus, Adobe Creative Suite, ALEKS, BrainPop, Bright Thinker, Canvas, Clever, Edgenuity, eDynamic, eSingapore, Gale, Generation Genius, Grammarly, i-Ready, IXL, Learning A-Z, Learning Ally, Lexia Core 5, Lexia PowerUp, Microsoft for Edu, Proquest, Renaissance, Savvas, Sora, Starfall, TutorMe, Xello, Zoom.
+Acellus, Adobe Creative Suite, ALEKS, BrainPop, Bright Thinker, Canvas, Clever, Edgenuity, eDynamic, Gale, Generation Genius, Grammarly, i-Ready, IXL, Learning A-Z, Learning Ally, Lexia Core 5, Lexia PowerUp, Math in Focus, Microsoft for Edu, MobyMax, Proquest, Renaissance, Savvas, Sora, Starfall, TTRS, TutorMe, Xello, and Zoom.